StanJulia/CmdStan.jl/notes/Pkg3.md

 1. Also I'm not sure what the extra directory layer in .julia/packages/`packagename`/`xxxx`/ is for, I guess it is for version management using Manifest.toml?

 1. Over the last couple of years I have learned the hard way that it is better to layer package dependencies as much as possible.
 I haven't studied that part of Pkg(3) yet.
-For now I plan to create base packages, e.g. CmdStan.jl and then layer creating DataFrames in a seoarate package (StanDataFrames).
+For now I plan to create base packages, e.g. CmdStan.jl and then layer creating DataFrames in a separate package (StanDataFrames).
 Similarly for StanMamba, StanPlotsRecipes, StanFeather etc., all part of the StanJulia organization.
 But I’ll certainly keep an eye on the discussion about [classes of packages in Github organizations]( https://discourse.julialang.org/t/the-4-kinds-of-metapackages-api-higher-level-packages/10947/3 )

 1. The updates Scott suggested for .travis.yml (and appveyor.yml) seem to do the trick.
 This seems to simplify .travis.yml, e.g.: "  - julia -e 'using Pkg; Pkg.add("..."); Pkg.test("CmdStan"; coverage=true)'  ".
 Although I'm not sure why e.g. the Pkg.add("Compat") is required in .travis.yml and appveyor.yml.